alti3/missile-proportional-navigation-python/README.md

 - Initial conditions ensure the missile can intercept within the simulation time, but adjustments might be needed for different scenarios.
 - Generalized PN's implementation is one interpretation; the Wikipedia article notes it allows varied acceleration directions, so alternatives (e.g., biased PN) could also be valid.

-These programs provide a practical demonstration of proportional navigation principles, suitable for educational purposes or as a starting point for more complex simulations.
+These programs provide a practical demonstration of proportional navigation principles in both 2D and 3D space, suitable for educational purposes or as a starting point for more complex simulations.